Learn how to make gorgeous marbled autumn leaf crafts and ornaments with polymer clay with these easy fall clay ideas.

 DIY Marbled Clay Autumn Leaves: Fall Leaf Crafts for Kids, Teens, and Adults!

-Creating fall leaves is a great way to spend some time connecting with the kids.
-If your kids like to bake cookies, they will love making marbled clay autumn leaves!
+Creating fall leaves is a great way to connect with the kids.
+If your kids enjoy baking cookies, they will love making marbled clay autumn leaves!
 Speaking of cookies, this easy sugar cookie recipe is a hit at our house.
-And, they are super easy to make as a kindness project over the holiday season.
+And they are incredibly easy to make as a holiday kindness project.

 More Fall Leaf Arts and Crafts